MattWestb/EFR32-FW/tuya_ZS3L/README.md

 ```
 Sadly my nighburs dont have any OT devices online so im being very alone ;-((

 RCP 4.2.0.0 updated in Zip file with bootloader.
 The 23 HW is working OK for my with the latest HA addon and ZHA.

+`MG21LD-ot-cli-ftd-420.s37` is one Open Thread Fullfuture Device with CLI.
+Have 115200 HW as comport and have most function i can finded enabled so can play around in the thread mesh network with it.
+My 3 Billys RCP have getting company:-)))